Tel: 01202 721 373

 Data recieved from the Marine Managment Organisation, 2022.
 ICES Rectangles 29E7, 30E7 and 30E8 cover the majority of the Southern IFC District and some areas outside.

-However, other stock assessments are available.
-In 2019, Ella (a Southern IFCA intern) completed catch assessments of the crab and lobster fisheries throughout the District and the south coast.
+In 2019, catch assessments of the crab and lobster fisheries throughout the District and the south coast were carried out as part of an internship program.
 These assessments used the data supplied by vessels on Monthly Shellfish Activity Returns.
 The data was analysed to detect any changes in Catch Per 100 Pots over time.
 You can find the assessments here:

 Marine Protected Area Assessments